CubOfJudahsLion/tm-ghci/README.md

 `$TEXMACS_HOME_PATH/plugins/` (`$HOME/.TeXmacs/plugins/` in
 Linux, `%UserProfile%\AppData\Roaming\TeXmacs\plugins\` in Windows.)

-`ghci` needs to be in the system `PATH` for the plugin to work.
+`ghci` needs to be in the system `$PATH` for the plugin to work.

-The plugin is rather simple -- mostly forwarding input and output -- and the resulting interaction and evaluation facilities are all TeXmacs's.
+The plugin itself is simple -- mostly forwarding input and output.
+The resulting interaction and evaluation features are all TeXmacs's.

 ### Building and installing from source